 1) The Most Important Journey You Can Take Is One of Self-Discovery

-The Journey begins we answer the call.
+The journey begins when we answer the call.
 If we listen to this voice, we are on the way.
 Don’t ignore this voice and go back to sleep.
 Your intuition is trying to tell you there is more to this thing called reality than being a supporter of religion or commercialism.

 2) What to Avoid on the Inner Quest

 The second rule is to avoid becoming a follower.
-Don’t join a religion, and if you are already in one, find a way to get out and leave it behind.
+Don’t join a religion; if you are already in one, find a way to get out and leave it behind.
 Religion provides simple answers to make people customers.
-The answers organized religion provides are counterfeits and substitutes for the true spiritual Journey, which installs harmful thinking and values.
+The answers organized religion provides are counterfeits and substitutes for the true spiritual journey, which installs harmful thinking and values.
 They are consciously absent any tools for fulfilling your inner quest.
 However, they contain many empty promises.
 For example, one of the crazy rules about religion is you’ll need to wait until after you die to cash in on the afterlife rewards.

 Many people think they can fulfill this quest by following a religion, but this is not true.
-Unfortunately, many regions are counterfeits for the inner Journey.
-You cannot find your “personal truth” following the Path made by someone else.
+Unfortunately, many regions are counterfeits for the inner journey.
+You cannot find your “personal truth” following the path made by someone else.